Zougheb/foodiesmania/README.md

 # foodsnap

-A social food network for food lovers to share and treasure their memorable family and friends  moments around food.
+A social food network for foodies to share their snaps with their friends with some information such as: where these snaps has been taken, review on this cuisine and how much you got it, in addition to posting comments on your friends snaps.

-How to add a snap?

 In the navbar, there is a [link](screenshots/add.png?raw=true) to a form to add your snap